simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 With `-m`/`--match` and a STR argument, print will show at most one transaction: the one one whose description is most similar to STR, and is most recent.
 STR should contain at least two characters.
-If there is no similar-enough match, no transaction will be shown.
+If there is no similar-enough match, no transaction will be shown (and command's exit code will be non-zero).

 With `--new`, hledger prints only transactions it has not seen on a previous run.
 This uses the same deduplication system as the [`import`](#import) command.